shadowmint/unity-n-input/src/n-input/next/README.md

 To bind a game object to a controller, assign the controller to the Actor object.

+### Event types

+The event type TAction which is assigned to a binding can be anything;
+but if it *does* implement IAction, it will be passed the input to `Configure` to configure itself.

 ### Controllers

 Controllers are invoked by the Actor when the Actor calls 'TriggerPending()';